Deportation of Azerbaijanis from Armenia: Changes in the demographic structure of Yerevan

 According to the Russian census of 1897, Yerevan, then a town called Erivan, had 29,006 residents: 12,523 of them were Armenian-speakers and 12,359 were Tatar-speakers.
 According to the Brockhaus and Efron Encyclopedia, Azerbaijanis (Tatars) made up more than 12 thousand (41 percent) of 29 thousand inhabitants in the city.
-However, due the systematic ethnic cleansing in the Soviet-era and the arrival of Armenian refugees from the Ottoman Empire fleeing the Armenian Genocide, the capital of present-day Armenia became a largely homogenous city.
 According to the census of 1959, Armenians made up 96 percent population of the country and in 1989 more than 96.5 percent.
-Azerbaijanis then made up only 0.1 percent of Yerevan's population.
+Azerbaijanis then made up only 0.1 percent of Yerevan's population, this change was attributed to Soviet nationalities policies.
 Yerevan's population was changed in Armenians' favour by sidelining the local Muslim population.
-As a result of the Nagorno-Karabakh conflict, the Azerbaijanis of Yerevan driven away.
+As a result of the Nagorno-Karabakh conflict, the Azerbaijanis of Yerevan were driven away.